davma-io-templates/grafana-template/docker-compose/README.md

-# Install Grafana Loki with Docker Compose
+# Deploy Grafana Loki with Docker Compose
-You can install Grafana Loki and Promtail with Docker or Docker Compose if you are evaluating, testing, or developing Loki.
-For production, we recommend installing with Tanka or Helm.
+You can install Grafana Loki and Promtail with Docker or Docker Compose if you are evaluating, testing, or developing.

 The configuration acquired with these installation instructions run Loki as a single binary.